ArchaicQuest/ArchaicQuest-II/README.md

 Majority of features added have been built with the admin tool in mind so most content can be added or modified without coding or making a deployment

-### Current Features
-- Currently 54 commands, commands can also be abbreviated  🔠
-- Cardinal and Ordinal Movement directions including up and down 🦶
-- Auto Attack combat ⚔
-- Skills & spells 💫
-- 350+ socials 😃
-- Look, examine, smell, taste, and touch 👁🔎👃👅🤏
-- Day and Night cycles 🌞🌛
-- Communication among players publicly and privately 💬
-- NPCs can follow waypoints and execute commands 🎭
-- Ability to add simple or complex quests with Lua Scripting ⁉
-- Event scripts for NPCs/Rooms for your scripting needs 📜